jkrygo/grouppolicy/README.md

 <img src="https://i.imgur.com/bqWuPwn.png" alt="Black Screen"/>
 <br/>
 <h2>Issues </h2>
 Outside of the desktop background issue, the main issue I ran into was forgetting that the Notepad++ installer was an .exe and not a .msi.
-This probably isn't the safest or most ideal way to handle this, but for the purpose of really wanting to do this in a lab environment I repackaged the .exe as an .msi using This site was built using WiX Toolset.
+This probably isn't the safest or most ideal way to handle this, but for the purpose of really wanting to do this in a lab environment and seeing if it would work properly, I repackaged the .exe as an .msi using WiX Toolset (https://wixtoolset.org/).
+I've included the WiX Source File in this repo.